-This time I was in my room about to go out front to wait for a ride to see Sorin at 1078 when I heard a cat scream, a fairly common occurrence in my neighborhood.
-Sometimes they fight just outside my bedroom window, and I didn’t pay much attention to it.
+This time I was in my room about to go out front to wait for a ride to see Sorin at 1078 Gallery when I heard a cat scream, a fairly common occurrence in my neighborhood.
+Sometimes they fight just outside my bedroom window, and I didn’t pay much attention to the yowl.

 I could see all the blood around its head and that its essence had moved on and left a bloody corpse in front of my house.
 Damn.
 My ride was due any minute, and I wanted just to leave it, but there was no way it wasn’t gonna be run over soon and make a much bigger mess than it was already, and my ride would be aiming for just that spot.
 It was one of those times when I wished I had a husband to do the dirty work.

 So I found the right shovel and while I was struggling to scrape, shove, and lug it out of the way yet visible to passersby, a fresh corpse being remarkably limp and pliable and hard to deal with—dead weight—a cyclist rode slowly by.
 He noticed what was going on and continued on his way.

 While I was standing in my driveway leaning on the shovel, the cyclist came back and asked me if I was all right.
 Maybe he thought it had been my cat, maybe not, but that a stranger, probably not even a perfect one, had enough compassion and kindness to find out whether I was managing to handle an ex-cat touched me, and I thanked him.